-- 6.2.5 If the pension scheme still has active members, the newly appointed administrator should produce an administration manual which enables payroll and/or HR departments (or a payroll bureau if this activity is outsourced) to clearly understand what information is needed from them, in what format and the frequency.
+- 6.2.5 If the scheme still has active members, the newly appointed administrator should produce an administration manual which enables payroll and/or HR departments (or a payroll bureau if this activity is outsourced) to clearly understand what information is needed from them, in what format and frequency.
 Examples are salaries, contributions, joiners (allowing for auto-enrolment requirements), and leavers.
-A face-to-face meeting between the newly appointed administrators and those who will be supplying data to confirm understanding of requirements is recommended to take place before the transfer date. - 6.2.6 The newly appointed and ceding administrators, together with the trustees, should agree the timing for cessation of day-to-day activities (also known as the blackout period), such as dealing with member requests for information or quotations.
-It is usual practice for new enquiries to be stockpiled for a short duration before the transfer date rather than for outstanding work to be passed across part-completed, but members should be advised if they are likely to experience more than a few days' delay.
+The newly appointed administrator should meet with those who'll be supplying data to confirm understanding of requirements is recommended to take place before the transfer date. - 6.2.6 The newly appointed and ceding administrators, together with the trustees, should agree the timing for cessation of day-to-day activities (also known as the blackout period), such as dealing with member requests for information or quotations.
+It's usual practice for new enquiries to be stockpiled for a short duration before the transfer date rather than for outstanding work to be passed across part-completed, but members should be advised if they are likely to experience more than a few days' delay.

-Whilst the paragraphs above relate to the critical areas of data and benefit calculations, the project plan for the transfer should also include the two following important strands:
+While the paragraphs above relate to the critical areas of data and benefit calculations, the project plan for the transfer should also include the two following important strands:

-- 6.2.7 communication of the change of administrator to all pension scheme members, including new contact details, change of tax office and reference for pensioners.
-We expect a communication will be issued by the newly appointed administrator on behalf of the trustees. - 6.2.8 setting up the process by which the on-going performance of the newly appointed administrator will be monitored, reported on and reviewed with the trustees to reflect the Client Agreement.
+- 6.2.7 Communication of the change of administrator to all scheme members, including new contact details, change of tax office and reference for pensioners.
+We expect a communication to be issued by the newly appointed administrator on behalf of the trustees. - 6.2.8 Setting up the process by which the on-going performance of the newly appointed administrator will be monitored, reported on and reviewed with the trustees to reflect the Client Agreement.